airbrake/gobrake/README.md

 You **must** set both `ProjectId` & `ProjectKey`.

-To find your `ProjectId` (`int64`) and `ProjectKey` (`string`) navigate to your project's Settings and copy the values from the right sidebar:
+To find your `ProjectId` (`int64`) and `ProjectKey` (`string`) navigate to your project's _Settings_ and copy the values from the right sidebar.

 ![][project-idkey]